A Taste of Heaven

 I had a deep desire for significance.
 That’s what I saw in the women around me.
 I saw a single mom, a lawyer, with multiple jobs.
 On the other hand, I saw women in church.
 They were empowered with strong leadership, and they were mostly in charge of everything.

-That’s how I took my idea of productivity; that’s what I hoped to be someday.
+That’s how I took my idea for productivity; that’s what I hoped to be someday.
 I wanted to finish my professional career, and I also wanted to be fruitful for the kingdom of God.
 Being a teenager, I taught in Sunday school, and I got my first job when I was still in school.

 I even went to work in my school uniform.
 I grew up that way—with one foot in the office and the other in the church.
 I completed my marketing degree, and then I got married, and I continued with the same rhythm of work and service in the church.